Deterministic Identification Over Channels With Power Constraints: Summary and Discussion

 \section{Summary and Discussion}

 To summarize, we have established the deterministic identification (DI) capacity of a channel subject to an input constraint.
 Our capacity formula is given in terms of the entropy of the channel input.
 For a Gaussian Channel $\mathscr{G}$, the DI capacity is $\mathsf{C}_{DI}(\mathscr{G})=\infty$, regardless of the noise (as long as it has finite energy).
 Our results have the following geometric interpretation.
 At a first glance, it may seem reasonable that for the purpose of identification, one codeword could represent two messages.
 While identification allows overlap between decoding regions \cite{KE05,AADT20}, overlap at the encoder is not allowed for deterministic codes.
 We observed that when two messages are represented by the same codeword, then, if the probability of missed identification is upper bounded by $\epsilon$, then the probability of false identification is lower bounded by $1-\epsilon$.
 Hence, low probability of type I error comes at the expense of high probability of type II error, and vice versa.
 Thus, deterministic coding imposes the restriction that every message must have a distinct codeword.
-The converse proof follows from this property in a straightforward manner since the volume of the input subspace of sequences that satisfy the input constraint is $\approx 2^{n\mathsf{C}_{DI}(\W)}$, with $\mathsf{C}_{DI}(\W) = \underset{p_X \,:\; \mathbb{E}\{\phi(X)\} \leq A}{\max}~H(X)$.
+The converse proof follows from this property in a straightforward manner since the volume of the input subspace of sequences that satisfy the input constraint is $\approx 2^{n\mathsf{C}_{DI}(\W)}$, with

 A similar principle guides the direct proof as well.
 The input space is covered such that each codeword is surrounded by a sphere of radius $\frac{n\epsilon}{2}$ to separate the codewords.
 For the Gaussian channel, the DI capacity can be achieved using a simple distance-decoder.

 Next, we compare and discuss different results from the literature on the DI capacity.
-We will use the notation of $\underline{\mathbb{C}}_{DI}(\W)$ for the DI capacity in the double-exponential scale, or equivalently, when the rate is defined as $R=\frac{1}{n}\log \log$ $(\#$ of messages$)$.
-As stated in \cite{AD89}, and confirmed in this paper as well,
+We will use the notation of $\underline{\mathbb{C}}_{DI}(\W)$ for the DI capacity in the double-exponential scale, or equivalently, when the rate is defined as